Banska Stiavnica UNESCO World Heritage - gold mining town

 Spis castle UNESCO World Heritage - partly restored medieval castle

 The Spis Castle in eastern Slovakia is one of the largest castles in Central Europe.
-Slovak National Museum presents various collections in its premises.
+Slovak National Museum presents various collections on its premises.

-Its construction started in 1357 under the auspices of King Charles IV, and finished in the beginning of the 15th century.
+The construction started in 1357 and finished at the beginning of the 15th century.
 As the only means of crossing the river Vltava (Moldau) until 1841, the Charles Bridge was the most important connection between Prague Castle and the old town and adjacent areas.

-The Prague Castle complex includes Gothic St Vitus Cathedral, Romanesque Basilica of St George, a monastery and several palaces, gardens and defense towers.
+The Prague Castle complex includes Gothic St Vitus Cathedral, Romanesque Basilica of St George, a monastery, and several palaces, gardens, and defense towers.
 Nowadays, the castle houses several museum expositions.

 Trebic town - UNESCO World Heritage

-Tel town - UNESCO World Heritage
+Telc town - UNESCO World Heritage

 Punkva Caves - Moravian Karst

-Lednice-Valtice area a cultural-natural complex - UNESCO World Heritage
+Lednice-Valtice cultural-natural complex - UNESCO World Heritage

-The Liechtenstein family began to create a unique manmade landscape complex: Lednice - Valtice Area.
+The Liechtenstein family began to create a unique artificial landscape complex: Lednice - Valtice Area.